Long-Range Dependence in Financial Markets: Empirical Evidence and Generative Modeling Challenges: Measurement of Long-Range Dependence

+Table~\ref{tab:segmented_scaling} and Figure~\ref{fig:mfdfa_segmented} show that the R/S-based Hurst exponent increases for all three equity indices after the COVID-19 split, from 0.504 to 0.563 for the S\&P 500, from 0.522 to 0.559 for the DAX, and from 0.533 to 0.564 for the Nikkei 225.
+The DFA estimates also rise for the S\&P 500 and DAX, moving closer to or above the persistence benchmark of 0.5, although the Nikkei 225 does not show the same DFA increase.
+The multifractal spectrum width increases for the DAX, suggesting stronger scaling heterogeneity after 2020, while it narrows for the S\&P 500 and Nikkei 225.
+Hence, the COVID-19 period is associated with a non-negligible shift in scaling properties, but the direction and strength of the change are market-specific.
+Full-sample estimates should therefore be interpreted as averages over distinct regimes rather than as time-invariant descriptions of equity-market memory.

-\subsection{ARFIMA(1,$d_m$,1)--FIGARCH(1,$d_v$,1) with Student's $t$-Distribution}
+\subsection{ARFIMA(1,$d_m$,1)-FIGARCH(1,$d_v$,1) with Student's $t$-Distribution}

-In Sections~\ref{sec:rs} and \ref{sec:dfa}, we provided analyses of the LRD by using R/S and the DFA method, respectively.
-While these non-parametric approaches effectively measure the presence of long-range dependence through the Hurst exponent, they do not explicitly model the dynamic structure of the returns or account for additional empirical features commonly observed in financial time series, such as volatility clustering and heavy-tailed distributions.
+In Sections~\ref{sec:rs} and \ref{sec:dfa}, we analyzed LRD using R/S analysis and DFA, respectively.
+While these non-parametric approaches effectively measure the presence of LRD through the Hurst exponent, they do not explicitly model the dynamic structure of the returns or account for additional empirical features commonly observed in financial time series, such as volatility clustering and heavy-tailed distributions.

-To address these limitations, this subsection employs a combined ARFIMA(1,$d_m$,1)--FIGARCH(1,$d_v$,1) framework with Student's $t$-distributed innovations.
-In this setup, the ARFIMA component captures long-range dependence in the conditional mean \citep{granger1980introduction}, while the FIGARCH component accounts for long memory in conditional volatility \citep{baillie1996fractionally}.
-Student's $t$ distribution further accommodates the leptokurtic nature of financial returns \citep{bollerslev1987conditionally}, making the model suitable for capturing the key stylized facts in financial markets, as discussed in Section~\ref{sec:non_normal_return}.
+To address these limitations, this subsection employs a combined long-memory mean--volatility framework with Student's $t$-distributed innovations.
+Specifically, the mean component is an ARFIMA model with orders $(1,d_m,1)$, and the volatility component is a FIGARCH model with orders $(1,d_v,1)$.
+In this setup, the ARFIMA component captures LRD in the conditional mean~\citep{granger1980introduction}, while the FIGARCH component accounts for long memory in conditional volatility~\citep{baillie1996fractionally}.
+Student's $t$ distribution further accommodates the leptokurtic nature of financial returns~\citep{bollerslev1987conditionally}, making the model suitable for capturing the key stylized facts in financial markets, as discussed in Section~\ref{sec:non_normal_return}.

 Given a time series $\{y_t\}$ (e.g., asset returns), suppose we have